berkerpeksag/notes/books/coders-at-work.md

 effective than asking them to solve puzzles or trivia questions.
 I see all that kind of stuff as useless.* But how effectively they can communicative, that's a skill that I'm hiring for.

+**Seibel:** What about Knuth's magnum opus, *The Art of Computer Programming*?
+Are you the kind of person who read it cover to cover, who dips into it for reference, or who put it on the shelf and never looked at it?

+**Crockford:** All except the last one.
+When I was in college, there were a couple of months where I didn't pay rent in order to buy copies of his books.
+And I read them and found jokes in them, like there's a TUG joke in the index of Volume I. I have not been able to make sense out of all of it.
+There are places where he goes really a lot deeper than I can go, but I enjoy the books a lot, and I've also used them as reference books.

+**Seibel:** Did you literally read them cover to cover, skimming over the math that you couldn't understand?

+**Crockford:** Yeah, the part when there are too many stars, I would read it very quickly.
+I tried to make familiartiy with Knuth a hiring criteria, and I was disappointed that I couldn't find enough people that had read him. *In my view, anybody who calls himself a professional programmer should have read Knuth's book or at least should have copies of his books.*

+**Seibel:** To read Knuth, it seems to me, you have to be able to read the math and understand it.
+To what extent do you think having that kind of mathematical training is necessarily to be a programmer?

+**Crockford:** Obviously it's not, because most of them don't have it.
+In the sorts of applications that I'm working on, we don't see that much application of the particular tools that Knuth gives us.
+If we were writing operating systems or writing runtimes, it'd be much more critical.
+But we're doing form validations and UIs.
+Generally performance is not that important in the things that we do.
+We spend most of our time waiting for the user or waiting for the network.

+I would like to insist that it's absolutely necessary for people to understand this stuff, but it's not.
+And maybe that's why web programming has taken off and why it's so accessible and why JavaScript works.
+This stuff really isn't that hard.
+And most of the things that make it hard are unnecessarily hard.
+If we just cleaned up the platform a little abit, this work gets a lot easier.

+### Quotes

+* I think an hour of code reading is worth two weeks of QA.